Memphis man dies after contracting flesh-eating bacteria in Florida, family says

 MEMPHIS, Tenn.
-(WMC/Gray News) - A Memphis family is in mourning after their beloved husband and father was killed by a flesh-eating bacteria that he contracted in the Gulf Coast.
+(WMC) - A Memphis family is in mourning after their beloved husband and father was killed by a flesh-eating bacteria that he contracted in the Gulf Coast.

-For the second time in a month, visitors have returned home from trips to Destin, Florida, waters with confirmed cases by local doctors of flesh-eating bacteria.
+Now, for the second time in a month visitors have returned home from trips to Destin, Florida waters with confirmed cases by local doctors of flesh-eating bacteria.

 In a post written by the man’s daughter Wednesday, she described a weekend filled with family fun, enjoying the best of the Emerald Coast, from jet skiing to swimming in Destin’s beautiful water.